s1t5/mail-archiver/README.md

 4. Configure a reverse proxy of your choice with https ans authentification to secure access to the application.

 <div style="background-color: #FFFFCC; padding: 10px; border: 1px solid black; color: black; font-weight: bold;">
-Attention: The application itself does not provide any authentication and also no encrypted access via https!
+⚠️Attention⚠️ The application itself does not provide any authentication and also no encrypted access via https!
 Both must be set up via the reverse proxy!
 </div><br />

 4. Initial start of the containers: